Canertasan/nike-snkrs-bot/README.md

 - This headless thing is a big problem.
 I have proxies which needs authentication is a problem in headless mode.
 I think seleniumwire extension will be enough but not sure on certificate (not secure) maybe nike does not allow me to buy it.

 # Observation
--Headless is must because if i enter 500 account my computer cannot open that much browser.
+- Headless is must because if i enter 500 account my computer cannot open that much browser.
 It will explode.

 # Goals
 - proxy authentication on headless mode. (selenium wire work)